MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-qna.md

 1. Create a QnA Maker service.
 1. Create a knowledge base using the **smartLightFAQ.tsv** file located in the CognitiveModels folder of the sample project.
 Name your knowledge base `qna`,  and use the **smartLightFAQ.tsv** file to populate it.

-> [!TIP]
+You can also use these steps to access your own QnA Maker knowledge bases.

-> You can also use these steps to access your own QnA Maker knowledge bases.
+> [!NOTE]

-The QnA Maker documentation has instructions on how to [create the service](https://docs.microsoft.com/azure/cognitive-services/qnamaker/how-to/set-up-qnamaker-service-azure) in Azure and to [create, train, and publish your knowledge base](https://docs.microsoft.com/azure/cognitive-services/qnamaker/quickstarts/create-publish-knowledge-base).
+> The QnA Maker documentation has instructions on how to [create the service](https://docs.microsoft.com/azure/cognitive-services/qnamaker/how-to/set-up-qnamaker-service-azure) in Azure and to [create, train, and publish your knowledge base](https://docs.microsoft.com/azure/cognitive-services/qnamaker/quickstarts/create-publish-knowledge-base).

 ## Obtain values to connect your bot to the knowledge base